ptav/django-inlineedit/README.md

     No configuration is needed, django-inlineedit will simply use django-reversion as long as your models are decorated with @reversion.register()

+## Running examples

+1. cd into the root directory of the example you want to run (under the examples folder)
+2. run `python3 manage.py migrate` to setup a local sqlite3 database.
+3. run `python3 manage.py runserver` to start a local development server for the example.

 ## Open source licenses